drduh/macOS-Security-and-Privacy-Guide/README.md

 For extra security, use [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or VMware to run a virtualized [GNU/Linux](http://www.brianlinkletter.com/installing-debian-linux-in-a-virtualbox-virtual-machine/) or [BSD](http://www.openbsd.org/faq/faq4.html) machine to do your private browsing on.

-For more on browser privacy, see <https://www.browserleaks.com/> and <https://panopticlick.eff.org/>.
+For more on browser privacy, see [browserleaks.com](https://www.browserleaks.com/) and [EFF Panopticlick](https://panopticlick.eff.org/).

 ## VPN
 If you use your Mac on untrusted networks - airports, cafes, etc. - your network traffic is being monitored and possibly tampered with.